Hellraiser (franchise): Hellraiser III: Hell on Earth (1992)

 The revelation of Pinhead's humanity has resulted in a schism, splitting him into two separate parts: his human self, World War I veteran Elliot Spencer, and Pinhead, now a living embodiment of Spencer's id.
 While Spencer is trapped in limbo, Pinhead is trapped, along with the puzzle box, in the surface of an intricately carved pillar, a relic of the Cenobite realm.
 The pillar is purchased by a night club owner, J.P.
 Monroe (Kevin Bernhardt), who begins assisting Pinhead in his resurrection.
 A television reporter, Joey Summerskill (Terry Farrell), begins to learn about Pinhead and the puzzle box, which leads her to Monroe's night club.
 Pinhead is eventually resurrected, and begins creating new Cenobite followers in an effort to establish Hell on Earth.
 Joey manages to reunite Spencer and Pinhead, fusing them back into one entity, and is able to use the puzzle box to send Pinhead back to his dimension.
 Afterward, Joey submerges the box into freshly laid cement at a construction site.

-Hellraiser IV: Bloodline (1996)
+Hellraiser: Bloodline (1996)

 A toymaker named Philip Lemarchand (Bruce Ramsay) is commissioned by the Duc de L'Isle (Mickey Cottrell), a wealthy Aristocrat and master of the dark arts, to create the box as a gateway to Hell so that de L'Isle can enslave a demon.
 Beginning in the distant future, and tracing the history of the box from its creation in 1796, Bloodline shows how the Lemarchand family attempts to close the box forever after learning what L'Isle uses it for.
 Eventually, Dr. Paul Merchant creates the Elysium Configuration, a space station capable of closing the gateway for good, and he traps Pinhead inside and destroys him and the box.

+Bloodline was the final Hellraiser film to receive a theatrical release, though it was released direct-to-video in the UK.